Security-Onion-Solutions/securityonion-docs/third-party-integrations.rst

 A custom integration can be added by adding an integration such as the ``Custom Logs`` integration.
 You can specify various settings relative to the data source and define additional actions to be performed.

-Managing Third Party Integration index templates
+Managing Third Party Integration Index Templates
 ------------------------------------------------

-Index templates for third party integrations can be managed as described in :ref:`elasticsearch`, but first ``managed_integrations`` must be updated by navigating to :ref:`administration-advanced-settings` --> Configuration --> elasticsearch --> managed_integrations.
+Index templates for third party integrations can be managed as described in the :ref:`elasticsearch` section, but first ``managed_integrations`` must be updated by navigating to :ref:`administration-advanced-settings` --> Configuration --> elasticsearch --> managed_integrations.

 Supported Integrations
 ----------------------